Interventions and Resources

 The Communication Trust is a coalition of over 50 not-for-profit organisations.
 Working together they support everyone who works with children and young people in England to support their speech, language and communication.

-* NEW Oct 2017: New webpage: Identifying speech language and communication needs
+* useful webpage: Identifying speech language and communication needs

 Bridges the gap between clinic-based services and home, school and work to help young people and adults have the opportunity to hear, communicate and develop spoken language using the latest technological interventions including hearing aids, cochlear implants, bone conducting hearing implants & assistive devices such as FM Systems.